LCEz4-M1: A Lyman Continuum Emitter Candidate at z = 4.444 in the MUSE Hubble Ultra Deep Field: The Properties of LCEz4-M1

+We propagate the observed flux-density uncertainties by drawing positive fluxes from normal distributions centered on the measured F435W, F814W, MUSE LyC, and MUSE 1500~\AA\ flux densities.
+Combining these observed-flux draws with the fiducial JWST-only CIGALE mock SED posterior gives $10^4$ MC estimates for each LyC measurement.
+Even with this maximum IGM transmission, many mock SED realizations imply $f_{\rm esc}>1$ for the observed LyC-to-UV flux ratios, indicating that the raw MC distribution should not be interpreted as a precise posterior on $f_{\rm esc}$.
+We therefore report the median and 16th--84th percentile range of the physically allowed subset with $f_{\rm esc}<1$, which contains 2.52\% and 5.53\% of the F435W- and MUSE-based MC samples, respectively.
+With this convention, we obtain $f_{\rm esc}({\rm F435W})=0.82^{+0.13}_{-0.17}$ and $f_{\rm esc}({\rm MUSE})=0.75^{+0.18}_{-0.28}$.
+Note that \citet{Goovaerts2026} also reported a high F435W LyC detection and inferred a high escape fraction of roughly 50--100\% of the same object through a contemporaneous independent analysis, but with different stellar-population assumptions and IGM-transmission modeling.

 In \citet{Zhu2025}, we compiled a sample of LCEs at $z>3$.
 The reported escape fractions span from $0.05$ to $0.88$, with a mean value of $0.41$.
-Using our F435W- and MUSE-based Monte Carlo estimates, LCEz4-M1 appears to have a moderate escape fraction relative to the full sample.
+Using our F435W- and MUSE-based MC estimates, LCEz4-M1 lies toward the high-$f_{\rm esc}$ end of the sample.